 Examines in depth a number of the multi-dimensional attributes required to advance understanding of professional responsibility in the context of an ever-changing business environment, focusing on principles for addressing dilemmas that regularly arise in professional life in the work of business.
 Explores connections between academic integrity while in school and professional responsibility in later work life.
-Builds on BUS 101 and provides a breadth and depth of that body of knowledge that will enable highly successful students in BUS 301 to be considered for the role of section leaders in BUS 101.
+Builds on BUS 101 and provides a breadth and depth of that body of knowledge that will enable highly successful students in BUS 302 to be considered for the role of section leaders in BUS 101.
 Aspiring section leaders in BUS 101 must have excelled in BUS to be considered for the position.
 May be repeated in separate terms to a maximum of 4 hours if there are significant curriculum changes to BUS 101.
 Prerequisite: BUS 101; by application and interview.
 Restricted to section leaders of BUS 101.

 Upon prior written approval of the College of Business' Office of Undergraduate Affairs, a student may earn up to 18 credit hours per term undertaking a study and/or research project in international business at accredited foreign institutions or approved overseas programs.
 Final determination of appropriate credit will be made upon completion of the work done abroad.
 While absent from the Urbana-Champaign campus, the student must continue to pay all fees required by the University of Illinois to retain continuity of enrollment and to allow the time spent away from this campus to count toward residency.
-Approved for both letter and S/U grading.
+Approved for Letter and S/U grading.
 May be repeated to a maximum of 18 hours per term and 36 hours total.
-Prerequisite: One academic year (or one semester in the case of transfer students) in residence at UIUC, good academic standing, completion of at least thirty semester hours toward the bachelor's degree, and prior approval of course work by the College of Business' Office of Undergraduate Affairs.
+Prerequisite: One academic year, or one semester in the case of transfer students, in residence at UIUC, good academic standing, completion of at least thirty semester hours toward the bachelor's degree, and prior approval of course work by the College of Business' Office of Undergraduate Affairs.
 Some programs have additional requirements.